MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 To view your experiments:

 1. On the left, select your workspace.
-1. Find and select the experiment name, in this case "aisample-textclassification".
+1. Find and select the experiment name, in this case _aisample-textclassification_.

 <img src="https://synapseaisolutionsa.blob.core.windows.net/public/Title_Genre_Classification/TextClassification-experiment.png"  width="70%" height="30%" title="Screenshot of an experiment.">